JeremyJeanson/simple-fitbit-settings/README.md

 # Features
 This module includes many features that will make you settings easy to use:
 - Include scripts for the companion app and the device app.
-- Include types to use with TypeScript.
+- Type definitions for TypScript or JavaScript (with comments to visualize the documentation when you are coding).
 - Manage your settings and default values from one place (it set the UI of the companion app with default states as expected).
 - Manage your own setting class (you don't have to set and update values).

 # How does it work?
 The cornerstone of this is your own setting class.
 In the common folder, you could have a class like this (each property is the key used in your settings UI):
 ```ts